 IOM’s Displacement Tracking Matrix (DTM) has active operations in Chad, Central African Republic, South Sudan and Ethiopia providing updates on population mobility, including displacement and cross border mobility.

 IOM is part of the core humanitarian team established in Port Sudan, responsible for overseeing humanitarian operations in the country, and is scaling up its response as the crisis continues to evolve.
-The IOM crisis response plan for Sudan (2023) outlines the Organization’s preparedness and response priorities, as well as resource requirements for a rapid delivery of aid.
+The Sudan Crisis and Neighbouring Countries Overview for 2024 outlines the Organization’s preparedness and response priorities, as well as resource requirements for a rapid delivery of aid.

 While the situation remains critical, IOM stands in solidarity with the people of Sudan through this extremely difficult time.